responsible-org/fxing79-gunshot-detection/README.md

 There is both a devtest and a devtrqin set and you just point the path

-YOu need to extract the files
+You need to extract the files
 ```
 https://zenodo.org/record/401395/files/TUT-rare-sound-events-2017-development.mixture_data.9.zip?download=1